 8 – Recommended car insurance coverage for Personal Umbrella Liability coverage – Purchase with limits of at least $1 million

-- All drivers now face increased liability risk if they cause a serious car accident.
-The big change is that an “at-fault” driver can now be sued for excess medical expenses.
-A very serious crash can now add potentially millions of dollars in risk exposure for an at-fault driver and his or her assets.
+- All drivers face substantial liability risk if they cause a serious car accident because – as the “at-fault” driver – they can be sued for excess medical expenses.
+A very serious crash can add potentially millions of dollars in risk exposure for an at-fault driver and his or her assets.
 That’s why we also recommend that all drivers purchase a Personal Umbrella Liability coverage policy to protect themselves, their family members and their family’s personal assets.

 - An umbrella liability policy provides an important additional layer of lawsuit protection.
 Specifically, umbrella liability coverage will provide additional coverage up to the limit in the umbrella policy.